vegan wonton wrapper recipes

 3. In a wok or medium sauce pan, add the sesame oil and heat over medium high heat.
 Add the additional bok choy (not chopped) and sear on both sides until it begins to wilt and brown.
 Remove from the pan and place in bowls for serving.

 4. Add the garlic and mushrooms.
 Stir over heat for about 2 minutes until it starts to brown.
 Add in the broth and soy sauce and bring to a boil.
-As soon as it boils add in the wontons and cook until the are completely cooked and begin to float.
-This should only take about 3 minutes. *see note for important details* Turn off heat.
+As soon as it boils add in the wontons and cook until the are completely cooked and begin to float. turn off heat.

 5. Use a slotted ladle to remove the wontons and mushrooms from the pot and add to bowls for serving.
 Use a regular ladle to pour about 1 cup of broth over bowls and serve.
 Top with green onions and chili oil if desired!